danbev/learning-ai/notes/ggml.md

     },
     ...
 ```
-I had not reflected over this `.blk_size` before but now noticing that it is used
+I had not reflected over this `.blk_size` before but now noticing that it is
-in `ggml_nbytes`.
-And `nbytes` is intialied to the size of the type which in this
+used in `ggml_nbytes`.
+And `nbytes` is intialied to the size of the type which
-case is 4 bytes.
-Then all the dimensions, currently 4, are iterated over and nbytes
+in this case is 4 bytes.
+Then all the dimensions, currently 4, are iterated over
-is incremented by the number of elements in the dimension minus 1 times the number of
+and nbytes is incremented by the number of elements in the dimension minus 1
-bytes for a stride.
-This subtraction by one was not obvious to me at first but what I
+times the number of bytes for a stride.
+This subtraction by one was not obvious
-missed was that we have already accounted for the initial size of the type when we
+to me at first but what I missed was that we have already accounted for the
-initialized `nbytes`.
+initial size of the type when we initialized `nbytes` by calling
+`ggml_type_size`:
 ```c
     if (blck_size == 1) {
         nbytes = ggml_type_size(tensor->type);